Disclosure: I get commissions for purchases made through links in this post. This helps keep this site running.

 Whether you're looking to be bikini-ready or generally keep up with grooming, here is the women's all-in-one guide for waxing at home, based on personal experience.
 Many of us have unwanted hair, and there's no shame in that.
 No-one asked for it; it just appeared!
 No worries, here's how to get rid of it safely, quickly and easily by waxing at home.

 In this article I'll cover body parts from upper lip to bikini line to legs and forearms.
 Yes, I wax all of those myself in the privacy of my own home, and you can too.
 It's much quicker and cheaper than having it done professionally.
-Even if money wasn't an object, it can be hard to get appointment times that fit in with work, so I've found over the years that just doing it at home is the way to go.
+Even if money wasn't a concern, it can be hard to get appointment times that fit in with work, so I've found over the years that just doing it at home is the way to go.
 This way, you can dress in swimwear at the drop of a hat without any worries.
 If you like to relax in ballet style gear (even if you're not a dancer) this also applies to you.

 A few quick safety tips first

 - Don't wax broken skin or recently healing skin.
 Wax around it by all means, but not over the top of it.